 Team members can add evidence that they see, such as job adverts, articles or salary surveys to this sheet, so it will be included in the next review of pay scales.
-To add evidence, just send it to Simon W via Slack at any time.
+To add evidence, just send it to the Managing Director via Slack at any time.

 The basics of our scheme are explained below:

-- Every quarter in 1:1 meetings, Deeson team members have an assessment of the impact that they're having, against the outcomes in the job scorecard.
-This is what we’re calling an impact rating.
+Every quarter in 1:1 meetings, Deeson team members have an assessment of the impact that they're having, against the outcomes in the job scorecard.
+This is what we call an impact rating.